ch3mic4l/NES_Test_Games/README.md

 Learning to Program for the NES in 6502 Assembly

 # State of the "Game"
-Right now this game will read controller D-Pad inputs to move a non-animated Mario around a black screen
+Right now this game will read controller D-Pad inputs to move a non-animated Mario around a semi faithfull re-creation of a mario screen.
+Still need to learn how to properly add color to the background.

 # Tools Used
 * I use Sublime Text 3 with the NESASM syntax plugin: SublimeNESASM, which can be found here: https://github.com/klaussilveira/SublimeNESASM